genomicepidemiology/SpanSeq/README.md

   -ib LIST NAMES, --input_batch LIST NAMES
                         File with the paths to the files containing the sequences to cluster -s {nucleotides,aminoacids}, --seqtype {nucleotides,aminoacids}
                         Type of sequence at the fasta file.
-The options are 'nucleotides' and 'aminoacid' -o OUTPUT_FOLDER, --output_folder OUTPUT_FOLDER
+The options are 'nucleotides' and 'aminoacids' -o OUTPUT_FOLDER, --output_folder OUTPUT_FOLDER
                         Output folder for temp files and result files -f {minimal,merged_table,fasta_files}, --output_format {minimal,merged_table,fasta_files}
                         Output format. 'minimal' returns the files prodcued by ccphylo to be mapped by the user (faster); 'merged_table' returns a table with the name of the sequences and its partition and cluster assigned.'fasta_files' returns the table of 'merged_table' plus fasta files per partition (slower).
   -tmp TEMP_FILES, --temp_files TEMP_FILES
                         Location for temp files
   -r, --keep_tmp        Do not remove temporary files